 You'll only start making repayments when your income is over the repayment threshold.
-If your income falls below the threshold, repayments will stop and only re-start when your income is over the threshold.
+If your income falls below these thresholds, repayments will stop and only re-start when your income is over these thresholds.
+Please visit www.gov.uk/repaying-your-student-loan for more information

 You can make voluntary repayments direct to SLC at any time in order to accrue less interest and pay off your loan more quickly.
-Find out more at www.gov.uk/repaying-your-student-loan